-Keezy Young is a comic artist and illustrator based out of Seattle.
+Keezy Young is a queer comic artist and illustrator based out of Seattle.

-She grew up drawing on her mother's walls, sneakily staying up late to read by nightlight, and later, cutting class to go to the library and sketch.
-Any opportunity to con her teachers into letting her illustrate a book report instead of writing one was taken.
-Although her art is self-taught, she credits Digimon and Studio Ghibli as important influences.
+Keezy grew up drawing on their mother's walls, sneakily staying up late to read by nightlight, and later, cutting class to go to the library and sketch.
+Any opportunity to con their teachers into letting them illustrate a book report instead of writing one was taken.
+Although their art is self-taught, they credit Digimon and Studio Ghibli as important influences.

-Today, Keezy writes, draws, and designs her own young adult comics.
-Her stories are cute, eerie, and sometimes dark, but always hopeful at their core.
-Her work is character-focused, and she uses action, romance, and mystery to explore LGBTQIA characters and themes, since those are the stories she always looked for growing up, but could rarely find.
+Today, Keezy writes, draws, and designs their own young adult comics.
+Their stories are cute, eerie, and sometimes dark, but always hopeful at their core.
+Their work is character-focused, and they use action, romance, and mystery to explore LGBTQIA characters and themes, since those are the stories they always looked for growing up, but could rarely find.

-Photoshop is her tool of choice these days, but her roots in pencil, pen and ink, and watercolor show in her vivid colors and atmospheres.
+Clip Studio Paint is their tool of choice these days, but their roots in pencil, pen and ink, and watercolor show in their vivid colors and atmospheres.

 Keezy's first graphic novel, Taproot--a story about a ghost and a gardener--debuted in September 2017 with Lion Forge, and has won several awards, including best graphic novel by the Rainbow Book List - GLBTQ Books for Children and Teens 2017, Best of Best Shots 2017 by Newsarama, The Texas Library Association's Maverick Reading List 2018, Best LGBT Graphic Novels of 2017 by The Advocate, and the Florida Authors & Publishers Association award for best cover design (small format).